Lakewood Township, New Jersey: EMS

-Lakewood Township is served by three emergency medical services (EMS) entities, which include Lakewood EMS (LEMS), Lakewood First Aid & Emergency Squad (LFAS) and Hatzolah EMS.
+Lakewood Township is served by four emergency medical services (EMS) entities, which include Lakewood EMS (LEMS), Lakewood First Aid & Emergency Squad (LFAS), Hatzolah EMS and Hatzulas Nefashos.
 The squads are all independently operated, but work together to provide emergency medical services for the township.
-Lakewood First Aid & Emergency Squad and Hatzolah EMS are volunteer organizations, while Lakewood EMS is a career municipal service under the direction of EMS Chief Crystal Van de Zilver.
+Lakewood First Aid & Emergency Squad, Hatzolah EMS and Hatzulas Nefashos are volunteer organizations, while Lakewood EMS is a career municipal service under the direction of EMS Chief Crystal Van de Zilver.
 In the event of a motor vehicle accident, Lakewood First Aid & Emergency Squad are the primary providers of vehicle extrication services for the township and Hatzolah EMS serves as backup.

 The three organizations collectively have approximately 150 volunteer and paid EMTs.
 Hatzolah also has a paramedic unit by special arrangement with RWJBarnabas Health.